stephangriesel/recipes-flask/README.md

 (venv) $ pip install -r requirements.txt
 ```

+## Run the Development Server

-Set the file that contains the Flask application and specify that the development environment should be used:
+In the top-level directory, set the file that contains the Flask application and specify that the development environment should be used:

 ```sh
 (venv) $ export FLASK_APP=app.py